Detailed Explanation of Component Decorator Identifiers

 }

-- Nested Arrays or Dictionaries for Type Properties
+- Nested Arrays or Dictionaries in Type Properties

 @property([["string"]])